chnm/crdh-jekyll/_essays/v03-03-mapping-commercial-currents.md

 Similar digital-humanities projects offer models for visualizing and mapping non-narrative maritime data.
 Scholars have built an atlas to reveal global geographic data contained in the Prize Papers, a collection of papers captured at sea by British ships during times of war between 1664 and 1817.[^16] Similarly, Benjamin Schmidt has mapped global voyages of U.S. ships between roughly 1785 and 1860, using data largely collected by Matthew Fontaine Maury in the years before the U.S. Civil War.[^17] But where these projects operate on a global scale and across multiple decades, this ledger’s tighter geographic coverage focuses our attention on the Pacific Northwest, and its rich detail enables us to track key changes over a relatively small period of time.

 {% figure caption: "Figure 2.
-Mapping every origin or destination port recorded in the Puget Sound Customs District ledger shows how Puget Sound was connected to a spread of destinations across the Pacific Ocean, from Peru to Hawai’i to China to Australia, as well as to a few key ports in the Atlantic Ocean, including Boston and London.
+Mapping every origin or destination port recorded in the Puget Sound Customs District ledger shows how Puget Sound was connected to a spread of destinations across the Pacific Ocean, from Peru to Hawaiʻi to China to Australia, as well as to a few key ports in the Atlantic Ocean, including Boston and London.
 Although this map makes Puget Sound appear globally connected, the cluster of points concentrated on the Pacific Northwest also makes evident Puget Sound’s relatively greater regional connections during this period.
 Ports in the Pacific Northwest illustrate the extent and distribution of non-native settlements around Puget Sound, Gulf of Georgia, and on Vancouver Island, suggesting the importance of maritime mobility within this coastal region." %}
 ![The left images shows a world map.
 The right images shows a map of Puget Sound.
 Purple circles indicate points of origin.
 Yellow triangles indicate destinations.]({{site.url}}/assets/img/v03/fraga/figure2.jpg)
 {% endfigure %}